Algorithm Design and Problem Solving · 4 question types

 CIE pseudocode supports three loop constructs.
 Each one fits a different situation; getting the right loop for the job makes algorithms cleaner and easier to read.

-A FOR loop runs a block of code a fixed number of times, with a counter that takes each value in a stated range.
+A runs a block of code a fixed number of times, with a counter that takes each value in a stated range.

 Syntax: